Do you want more bookings in your diary? Most direct sellers do, so I’m guessing you said ‘yes’ to that question.

 - Creating a survey box

-Every time you complete an action, you color in a square or add a tick or gold star.
+You color in a square or add a tick or gold star every time you complete an action.
 It’s psychologically very satisfying and motivating to watch your chart fill up.
-Every time you record your success (completing an action) you get a little hit of dopamine in your brain’s reward system.
+Every time you record your success (completing an action), you get a little dopamine in your brain’s reward system.
 And this helps you to train your brain to keep doing these behaviors.
 This is how you train your brain for success.

 There’s a lot of psychological accountability science backing the effectiveness of a practice like this.
-Add a reward for yourself to reaching the 100 and you’re on to a winner!
+Add a reward for reaching the 100, and you’re on to a winner!